Get an interdisciplinary look at culture in multiple contexts

 Nadeem Aslam, The Wasted Vigil

-The Comparative Literary and Cultural Studies (CLCS) major at FUS invites students to think about the nature, function and impact of storytelling in a globalized world.
+The Comparative Literary and Cultural Studies (CLCS) major invites students to think about the nature, function and impact of storytelling in a globalized world.
 The topic-based courses in CLCS take the insights of how narrative works in different literary genres and linguistic traditions and applies them to other fields, such as law, environmental studies, history, film and visual culture, and politics.
 In other words, we not only deploy literature as a window on the world, but ask how the world is molded by the stories we tell about it.
 To do this, students explore the categories of race, class, gender, sexuality and age to guide their critical thinking and understanding of culture as an ever-evolving entity that demands continuous acts of interpretation, negotiation, and creativity.

 By offering theoretical approaches to literature, film and culture across four languages, and by supporting work in the creative fields, we train our students to become nuanced critics of the narrative forms and structures that provide the framework for cultural phenomena.
 By comparing a wide range of cultural narratives, CLCS majors gain a cross-disciplinary and cross-cultural perspective on contemporary challenges such as migration, food sustainability, and identity politics as they learn to navigate multiple discourses and to propose creative, ethical responses.